oracle-livelabs/oml/oml-fun-on-adb/get-started-livelabs/get-started-livelabs.md

 ### Prerequisites

 * Sign up for a Free Tier Oracle Cloud account.
+* Bring your own Oracle Cloud Infrastructure tenancy

 > **Note:** You may see differences in account details (eg: Compartment Name is different in different places) as you work through the labs.
-This is because the workshop was developed using different accounts over time.

 ## Task 1: Provision an Oracle Autonomous Database